In 2020, the social expenditure to GDP ratio, expressing the level of social

 of gross domestic product (GDP), amounted to a preliminary 34.4%, because

-In Austria a large proportion of expenditure on social benefits was in respect of the old age function (€48.6 bn or 44%) and more than one quarter of expenditure went to benefits in the sickness/health care function (€28.6 bn or 26%).
-Significantly lower proportions of expenditure were recorded for the following functions: family/children (9%), disability, survivors as well as unemployment (6% each), housing and social exclusion (2%).
-About two thirds of social benefits were cash benefits.
+In Austria a large proportion of expenditure on social benefits was in respect of the old age function (€54.1 bn or 43%) and more than one quarter of expenditure went to benefits in the sickness/health care function (€31.6 bn or 25%).
+Significantly lower proportions of expenditure were recorded for the following functions: unemployment (10%), family/children (9%), disability (6%), survivors (5%) and housing and social exclusion (3%).
+More than two thirds of social benefits were cash benefits.
 Social benefits in kind were dominated by in- and out-patient health care benefits.
-In 2018, €54.0 bn was spent for pension benefits according to EU concept, amounting to 14.0% of the GDP.
+In 2020, €59.0 bn was spent for pension benefits according to EU concept, amounting to 15.6% of the GDP.

 After deduction of wage tax and social contributions,

-partly due from cash benefits, 90.5% of the social benefits (cash benefits
+partly due from cash benefits, 90.3% of the social benefits (cash benefits

 and benefits in kind) actually reached the beneficiaries (value for

-2017).
+2018).
 Therefore, social expenditure to GDP ratio declined by

-beneficiaries according to ESSPROS rose by
+In 2019 the number of pension beneficiaries according to ESSPROS rose by

 Tables and other information on social protection at EU level and its member states are published on the website of Eurostat (statistics explained articles, tables, database, data by social protection scheme and qualitative information).
 The ESSPROS Manual contains detailed information on the methodology.

 Pension entitlements in Austria are calculated and presented based on the European System of Accounts (ESA 2010) using actuarial valuation methods.

-© STATISTICS AUSTRIA, Last Changed 08.04.2020
+© STATISTICS AUSTRIA, Last Changed 22.07.2021